ygalbel/restangularbknd-orm/README.md

 ##Using Backand ORM with Restangular

-If you aren't familiar with Restangular, click here [https://github.com/mgonto/restangular]to learn more.
+If you aren't familiar with Restangular, click here [https://github.com/mgonto/restangular] to learn more.

 With the authentication and Restangular configurations settled you can perform all the CRUD operations: